terryyin/rubygem_digger/notebook/Paper.md

 #### More Algorithms

-The accuracy result is not getting a lot better with kNN.
+Prediction accuracy using kNN did not improve a lot with increased number of neighbors.
 The best it can get is around 60%.
-I moved on to try multiple machine learning method provided by scikit-learn.
-Including:
+Therefore, I tried applying other machine learning methods provided by scikit-learn:

 | index | Learning Algorithm |
 |---|---|